ikahssay/Portfolio/Gitlet/README.md

 ### Class 4: Blob

 This class represents a Blob that will be stored in a file.
-Because each blob will have a unique ID, we may simply use that as the name of the file that the object is serialized to.
+Because each Blob will have a unique ID, that unique ID may simply be used as the name of the file that the object is serialized to.
 This class will save the different *versions* of a single file.

-#### Fields
+#### Important Fields

 1. Field 1 : **static final File BLOBS_FOLDER = Utils.join(Repository.GITLET_REPOSITORY, ".blobs")**